Risk Management integral to business

 To achieve greater efficiency in the delivery of its strategic business plan, Thames Water operates an alliance model, eight2O, to deliver infrastructure development and maintenance projects.
 The alliance includes two design and build joint-ventures consisting of Costain, Atkins and Black & Veatch (CABV) and Skanska, MWH Treatment (now Stantec) and Balfour Beatty (SMB).

 The £1.7bn portfolio of infrastructure projects form part of Thames Water’s capital investment for its 2015-2020 program.
-Setting out guidelines for delivery, the organization identified a requirement for a robust software tool to manage risk across the projects.
-Following a rigorous evaluation process in which a total of six organizations were shortlisted, and three products demonstrated in detail, Active Risk Manager (ARM) from Sword GRC was selected for its ease of use and its cross-industry pedigree.
+Setting out guidelines for delivery, the organisation identified a requirement for a robust software tool to manage risk across the projects.
+Following a rigorous evaluation process in which a total of six organisations were shortlisted, and three products demonstrated in detail, Active Risk Manager (ARM) from Sword GRC was selected for its ease of use and its cross-industry pedigree.

 Cloud-based – easy to access, easy to use

 The ability for ARM to be hosted in the cloud was important for the organization, with the project managers spread across a wide geographical area.
 ARM Apps is an easy-to-use web application that can be accessed through an intranet or via mobile devices.
 The deployment of ARM Apps enables all project managers, as the main owners of risk, to use the software, populating it with data and running reports.